Reza-namvaran/Rakab/README.md

 ## Overview

-Rakab is the Iranian version of Condottiere, this is the video game of this board game using C++ ...
+Rakab is the Iranian version of Condottiere, this is a video game of this game using C++

 ## ✨ Features

 🔹 3 - 6 Players

-🔹 ...

-🔹 ...
+🔹 Cross Platform

 🔹 Fun to Play with friends

+🔹Save multiple games (Coming soon)
 ## 📬 Dependencies

 - C++17 compatible compiler